mfesiem/msiempy/README.md

 ```
 See: [WatchlistManager](https://mfesiem.github.io/docs/msiempy/watchlist.html#msiempy.watchlist.WatchlistManager), [Watchlist](https://mfesiem.github.io/docs/msiempy/watchlist.html#msiempy.watchlist.Watchlist)

+### Questions ?
+If you have any questions, please create a new issue.

 ### Contribute
 If you like the project and think you could help with making it better, there are many ways you can do it:
-- If you have any questions, please create a new issue.
 - Create new issue for new feature proposal or a bug
 - Implement existing issues
 - Help with improving the documentation